Skip to main content

 • Surfacing what matters

-They've created a complete, documented trail of their thinking process, evidence of becoming a researcher who communicates.
-That's the whole point of RTS.
+She has created a documented trail of her thinking process.
+Evidence of becoming a researcher who communicates.

 What RTS Is (and Isn't)